awsdocs/amazon-redshift-developer-guide/doc_source/t_user_group_examples.md

 # Example for controlling user and group access<a name="t_user_group_examples"></a>

-This example creates user groups and user accounts and then grants them various permissions for an Amazon Redshift database that connects to a web application client\.
+This example creates user groups and users and then grants them various permissions for an Amazon Redshift database that connects to a web application client\.
 This example assumes three groups of users: regular users of a web application, power users of a web application, and web developers\.

-1. Create the groups where the user accounts will be assigned\.
+1. Create the groups where the users will be assigned\.
 The following set of commands creates three different user groups:

    ```
    create group webappusers;